Buddhism in the West: Contemporary Western Buddhism

 While retaining a more formalized organization, Western Buddhism has also influenced the New Age movement and is in some ways similar to it.
 Western Buddhism has also been influenced by the insights of western psychology and psychotherapy and many Buddhist teachers in the West are licensed therapists.

 The regular practice of meditation as a central focus is also a common feature of most modern Western Buddhist groups.
 The exception are those groups like Soka Gakkai which are chanting focused.
 Much of contemporary Buddhism in the West is influenced by the spread of lay practice centers, where laypersons meet for meditation practice and also may stay for meditation retreats.
 While rituals are not absent in contemporary traditions, they are less likely to be seen as providing supernatural benefits.
-The Vipassana or insight movement is one example that is particularly innovative and non-traditional.
-It is led by lay teachers, with democratic forms of organization and promoting mainly meditation with minimal doctrinal content and ritual.

 Major Western Buddhist publications include Lion's Roar (previously Shambhala Sun) and Tricycle: The Buddhist Review.

 In 2010, there were also around 6,200 Buddhists in Cuba, in various Zen groups, the Diamond Way tradition and also Soka Gakkai (the only Buddhist organization with legal status on the island).
 According to Frank Usarski, Buddhism remains a statistically small part of South America's religious field, "with around 500,000 practitioners and approximately 600 groups" of which around 27% are Tibetan Buddhists, 25% are Soka Gakkai and 22% are Zen.